needle-mirror/com.unity.entities/Documentation~/components-nativecontainers.md

 ## Component limitations

-If you put a container types in a component, they have the following limitations:
+If you put container types in a component, they have the following limitations:

 |**Functionality**|**Native containers**|**Unsafe containers**|
 |--|--|--|